PerfectlySoft/PerfectDocs/guide/MongoDB-Collections.md

 The options document can contain the following fields and values:

 * **scale:** *number, Optional*.
 The scale used in the output to display the sizes of items.
 By default, output displays sizes in bytes.
-To display kilobytes rather than bytes, specify a scale value of 1024.
+To display kilobytes rather than bytes, specify a scale value of 1024

 * **indexDetails:** *boolean, Optional*.
 If true, stats() returns index details in addition to the collection stats.
 Only works for WiredTiger storage engine.
-Defaults to false.
+Defaults to false

 * **indexDetailsKey:** *document, Optional*.
 If indexDetails is true, you can use indexDetailsKey to filter index details by specifying the index key specification.
 Only the index that exactly matches indexDetailsKey will be returned.
-If no match is found, indexDetails will display statistics for all indexes.
+If no match is found, indexDetails will display statistics for all indexes

 * **indexDetailsName:** *string, Optional*.
 If indexDetails is true, you can use indexDetailsName to filter index details by specifying the index name.
 Only the index name that exactly matches indexDetailsName will be returned.
-If no match is found, indexDetails will display statistics for all indexes.
+If no match is found, indexDetails will display statistics for all indexes

 ### Validate